dannguyen/github-for-portfolios/index.md

 layout: home
 title: Using Github Pages to building web portfolios from scratch
 ---
-This a very narrow, novice-focused tutorial aimed at someone who has no web devleopment experience and has never used [Github](https://github.com), or [Git](http://git-scm.com/), or even the command line, but for whatever reason, wants to build a webpage of their own, mostly from scratch.
+This a very narrowly focused-tutorial about web development aimed at novices who have absolutely no web devleopment experiences, nor have used [Github](https://github.com) or [Git](http://git-scm.com/), or even the command line.

+The end product is a web portfolio, built (mostly) from scratch, that is easy to edit and easy to publish _anywhere_ &ndash; Github merely provides an easy starting point.

 (_This tutorial is in progress.
 [Feel free to fork it on Github](http://github.com/dannguyen/github-for-portfolios)_)

+## Lessons

+{% include lessons_list.html %}

 ##### Topics covered
 - How to use Github and Github Pages to publish content